Public housing was established through the U.S. Housing Act of

 information to determine eligibility.

-Please click on the "Community Service Requirement" picture above for more information.
+Please click on the "Community Service Requirement" picture below for more information.